GarudaID/KaixinBot-Button-SourceDiscord/README.md

 # 🤖 Kaixin (Discord Menu-Buttons)

 ```<p align="center">
-this is a bot kaixin open source button help commands, if you want to add music please put it in the music folder
+this is a bot kaixin open source button help commands.
+if you want to add music please put it in the music folder

+note: Folder music has been delete, because bot kaixin can't verified discord
  ```

  </p>